 The Missouri State Historic Preservation Office (SHPO) maintains statewide GIS databases for the following data categories: archaeological and architectural properties and surveys, National Register listed or eligible properties and districts, certified local districts (St. Louis and Kansas City), and the statewide Lewis and Clark inventory.
 Links to these resources can be found below.

 The SHPO makes no warranty as to the accuracy or completeness of the data.
 The methods and data sources used to compile the databases vary.
-Those involved in Section 106 compliance should be advised that use of the GIS applications provided below does not constitute a full background search for architectural review and an office visit is required.
 For more information about a historic property, contact us at 573-522-2473 or via email; for more information about an archaeological site, contact us at 573-751-4589 or via email.